holiday flea at swamp rabbit cafe

 Traveler’s Rest Farmers Market has a special Christmas edition.
 I love the market in the summer and the ones in the fall.
 There will be music, food, local vendors, and even Santa!
 Plus the market is (usually) right after the Christmas parade in Travelers Rest.

-NOTE: I’m not adding in the Indie Craft Parade Holiday Popup Shop as it is every Friday, Saturday, and Sunday from November 5 through December 19.
+NOTE: I’m not adding in the Indie Craft Parade Holiday Popup Shop or the Grand Bohemian Lodge as those events are every Friday, Saturday, and Sunday during the holiday season.

 TR Farmers Market: Small Biz Saturday: 12pm-3pm